 Storage & Reheating

-- Freezer friendly?
-This can be stored in a freezer friendly bag after cooling down and frozen up to 3 months.
-To reheat, defrost it and reheat in the microwave or on the stovetop until hot throughout.
+- Freezer: Bang bang chicken can be frozen up to 3 months in a freezer-safe bag once cooled.
+To reheat, defrost overnight in the fridge and reheat in the microwave or on the stovetop until hot throughout.

 FAQ

-Bang bang chicken can be made up to 4 days in advance and stored in an airtight container in the fridge.
-To reheat, microwave or in a pan on the stovetop on medium heat until hot.
+Bang bang chicken can be made up to 4 days in advance and stored in an airtight container in the fridge once cooled.
+To enjoy, reheat in the microwave or on the stovetop until hot throughout.

 📖 Recipe